Father of 8 Drowns After Boating Accident

 Since boat operators cause 7 out of 10 boating accidents, it’s clear that more people need to be trained on how to safely and properly operate a boat.
 Boater education courses are a great way to learn the rules for safe boat operation and are routinely offered in every state.
 Visit Boat-Ed.com to find a boater safety course near you.

 Since boats are typically put in storage during the winter months, it is a good practice to inspect and service them before putting them back on the water each year.
+If boats are not removed from the water, at least once per year they should be removed from the water for a full inspection and maintenance check.
 Boat maintenance is the only way to keep boats in safe working order.
-Boats should also be routinely inspected throughout the summer to insure there are no defects that could use the boat to malfunction or become unsafe.
+Boats should also be routinely inspected to insure there are no defects that could use the boat to malfunction or become unsafe.
 Boat manufacturers can provide a resource outlining the necessary routine maintenance schedule.

 Carbon Monoxide (CO)